GB127/SJ-rando/README.md

         -> This mode highlights the item randomizer.
         -> Set all planets' initial mothership's fuel to full.
         -> Change all fuels to fueltanks
-    -> lateral : The gravity is now on the side!
-        -> This mode highlights the gravity randomizer.
-        -> The gravity now affect the X speed instead of Y speed -> Disable the spring effect

 # ROM modifications :
     To open up some randomization, some instructions in the code were removed.
 As a side effect, alongside with some other randomizations, the last level is altered.
 To compromise, I've set a new "vanilla" X maxspeed for the last level and the astronaut's.
 If I understand FATRATKNIGHT's notes, my changes may have changed interactions between the pod and the thetered item.
 I did not notice this prior of Version 1.
 I'll leave it as is, since it's not that noticeable or huge.